KaranKool/Corda-reference/README.md

 #### Running the webserver

 The [PartyName] variable must be replaced with the appropriate name depending on the server you want to run:

-    * Bank for HoldingBank
+    * Bank for Owning Bank
-    * Dealer for Dealership
+    * Dealer for Holding Dealership
     * Manufacturer for Manufacturer

    ##### Via the command line

    Start the spring boot webserver by running following command from the root folder 'CordaReferenceProject-master'